Elite-Quality-Index/legacy-frontend/README.md

-# chatbot-frontend
+# legacy-frontend
-A beta frontend for azure deployment of the chatbot.
+The old version of frontend for azure deployment of the chatbot.

 This folder contains modified and debugged code from the original frontend design by EQx.
 The original README file can be found as README_OG.md.